filecoin-project/filecoin-docs/content/en/developers/smart-contracts/concepts/accounts-and-assets/index.md

 ---
 title: "Accounts and assets"
 description: "Everything you need to know about how accounts and assets are managed within the FVM.
-A lot of this information is idential to how accounts and assets are managed within the Filecoin network as a whole, however there are some nuances."
+A lot of this information is identical to how accounts and assets are managed within the Filecoin network as a whole, however there are some nuances."
 lead: "Everything you need to know about how accounts and assets are managed within the FVM.
-A lot of this information is idential to how accounts and assets are managed within the Filecoin network as a whole, however there are some nuances."
+A lot of this information is identical to how accounts and assets are managed within the Filecoin network as a whole, however there are some nuances."
 draft: false
 images: []
 type: docs